 them livestock, such as goats and pigs, which are an economic safety net as not only do they provide a food source and manure for fertiliser, but also offspring that they can sell.

 each household how to start and grow their own food garden, and providing them with seeds and fertiliser.

-Peter is a member of our Child Headed Households Programme in Malawi.
+George is a member of our Child Headed Households Programme in Malawi.

 Children feel less isolated and lonely, and know that they have a community network to support them.